arushidoshi/Linux_Server_Config/README.md

   from catalog import app as application application.secret_key = 'booklibrary_secret_key'
   ```
+  - Move the catalog folder of the repository into the current directory `catalog`.
+Use `sudo rm -R vagrant` to remove the cloned folder.
   - Rename my_project.py to __init__.py using `mv my_project.py __init__.py`

 11. Install virtual environment